 SPINA can also detect resistance to thyroid hormone (RTH) within the pituitary gland during T4 therapy.
 This is a consistent pattern of an abnormally high TSH given the level of T4.

-SPINA has limited use within the context of therapies that dose synthetic T3 hormone or desiccated thyroid.
+SPINA has limited use within the context of therapies that involve dosing of synthetic T3 hormone or desiccated thyroid.

-It will not be able to calculate T4-T3 conversion accurately because it cannot distinguish T3 from the dose on the one hand and T3 arising from secretion and T4 conversion on the other.
+It will not be able to calculate T4-T3 conversion (deiodinase efficiency) accurately because it cannot distinguish T3 from the dose on the one hand and T3 arising from thyroidal secretion and T4 conversion on the other.

-Nevertheless, if T3 doses are very small and the patient still depends largely on T4, SPINA may still assess very unusual TSH responses to a patient’s T4 levels.
+Nevertheless, if T3 doses are very small, no higher than the average T3/T4 ratio secreted by a thyroid (i.e. 5-7 mcg LT3 + 100 mcg LT4 combo) and the patient still depends largely on T4, SPINA may still assess very unusual TSH responses to a patient’s T4 levels.

 You will need a full set of thyroid lab results: TSH, Free T3 and Free T4, because all three are used in calculations.

 STEP 2.
 Enter lab ranges